-Mandy Moore is a proud single mom and ex-waitress-turned-entrepreneur.
+Mandy Moore is the show manager and producer of Greater Than Code, but her ultimate title is proud single mom and ex-waitress-turned-entrepreneur.
 She is also the defacto "Mother of Catseses".
-Her human child is 9 years old and the ultimate love of her life.
+Her human child is 10 years old and the ultimate love of her life.

 She specializes in quality audio processing and editing and provides complete show management and production for several podcasts including Greater Than Code, Parent Driven Development, where she also doubles as a co-host, Tech Done Right, Hanselminutes, The Heartbeat, and The Frontside Podcast.

 Mandy is also the Operations Manager for Know Your Team: If you're wondering "how do I become a better manager?" and you've scoured the internet for how-to articles, ordered a bunch of leadership books, and signed-up for trainings just to find out they lack practical application, are time-consuming, and are overall not effective, Know Your Team is the answer.

 Women in tech, diversity and inclusion, and getting children involved in STEM education are all causes very near and dear to her heart.
 She can also be found traveling to as many tech conferences as she can to emcee, podcast field report, or just hang out with her fellow geeks.

 Please feel free to reach out to her with any questions, comments and/or concerns re: Greater Than Code, or book a time with her to discuss your own podcasting needs: calendly.com/rubyrep.

 January 22nd, 2020 | 1 hr 2 mins

 Phil Wheeler talks about making the move from software engineer to into management, how he came into the GTC community, commonalities between the US and NZ, the life science software experience, determining if one should get into management, the parallels of management and parenting, working from home or the office, overcoming impostor syndrome, empathy for managers and employees, and his thoughts for the future.